treffynnon/vboxtool/README.markdown

 After installation, type `vboxtool help` for more info.

-## Known Issues

-- Backup is not working as expected when using snapshots.
-When a snapshot is present, the main vdi file is not copied, even if it's different from previous backups.
-Problem is that once a snapshot is made, the main vdi (according to info from 'VBoxManage showvminfo') is pointing to the snapshot vdi instead of the expected, chained main vdi in the vdi folder.
-  (Tracker #2132265)

 ## Help

 - Type: `vboxtool help`
 - See http://vboxtool.sourceforge.net for more details.